This post may contain affiliate links. Please read our disclosure policy.

-Why you'll love this spinach artichoke dip
+Why you'll love Crockpot spinach artichoke dip

 No one ever complains when spinach artichoke dip shows up on game day or holidays.
 In fact, I bet we could all agree that it's the ultimate party food that always disappears first!
 It’s creamy, cheesy, and so mouthwatering delicious, it's hard to believe so many vegetables can be this ... addictive!